Ullswater: Activities

 The lake has been a tourist destination since the mid-18th century.
 By the 1890s, Ullswater had become a fashionable holiday destination for the British aristocracy, thanks to its good sailing conditions and proximity to fell shooting estates.
 In 1912, Wilhelm II, German Emperor visited Ullswater and toured the lake on the MY Raven, which was re-fitted to act as a royal yacht.
 A shooting lodge (The Bungalow) was constructed for the Kaiser at Martindale by the major local landowner, Hugh Lowther, 5th Earl of Lonsdale.

 Ullswater's attractions include the Ullswater "Steamers" which offer trips around the lake calling at Pooley Bridge, Glenridding, Howtown and Aira Force.
 These sail all the year round and were originally working boats which from the 1850s moved mail, workers and goods to and from the Greenside Mine at Glenridding, which closed in 1962.

 A 20 mi walking route the Ullswater Way was officially opened in 2016 by writer and broadcaster Eric Robson.
 The route can be walked in either direction and from any starting point.

 Ullswater is also a sailing location with several marinas round the lake.
 It is home to the Ullswater Yacht Club and the Lord Birkett Memorial Trophy, held annually on the first weekend in July.
 This regularly attracts over 200 sailing boats for two races covering the length of the lake.
 There are also facilities for diving, rowing and motorboats.
 Another of attraction is the waterfall of Aira Force, midway along the lake on the western side.
 Ullswater lies partly within the National Trust's Ullswater and Aira Force property.
 Close to the falls is Lyulph's Tower, a pele tower or castellated building built by a former Duke of Norfolk as a shooting box.
 The Sharrow Bay Country House hotel stands on the lake's eastern shore.

 Donald Campbell set the world water speed record on Ullswater on 23 July 1955, when he piloted the jet-propelled hydroplane "Bluebird K7" to a speed of 202.32 mph (325.53 km/h).

 Ullswater Lake is a popular tourist destination containing many campsites, static caravan parks, and holiday parks.
 The rural setting gives plenty of space for pitching tents as well as woodland shelter and screening.

+Many sailing events take place at Ullswater Yacht Club located on the lake.